stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### UNAL

-I've forged a home here.
-One would say something so organic and disorganised would not be a home to me.
-But I found a place in the center of the trunk where I've laid out my things, pressed my uniform, created an office...
+I have forged a home here.
+One would say something so organic and disorganised would not *be* a home to me.
+But I found a place in the centre of the trunk where I've laid out my things, pressed my uniform, created an office...
 Yes.

 #### HELEN